0

 • Lifting objects correctly

-• Avoiding sudden movements or twists of the spine.
+• Avoid sudden movements or twists of the spine.

 • Be mindful of your posture when standing, sitting, or walking.